t6george/goose3-controls/README.md

 # goose3-controls
-Code for controls logic for goose 3
+Code for goose3-controls logic for goose 3